Skip to Content

 allegoryexplained

-Read More about Fight Club (Film and Novel): Allegory Explained
+Read More about The Garden Party: Allegory Explained

 “Rosencrantz and Guildenstern Are Dead” is a play written by Tom Stoppard that premiered at the Edinburgh Festival in 1966.
 The play is a retelling of Shakespeare’s “Hamlet” from the perspective of two minor characters, Rosencrantz and Guildenstern.
 The play has been praised for its clever wit, deep philosophical musings, and seamless intertwining of the …